 This is a significant cost saving and an innovative way of improving the sustainability of your operation.

 Alternatively, you can recoup investment rather righting down the cost of packaging through the IPL Macro buy-back offer.
-We will purchase EuroBins from an OEM or Tier Supplier at the end of their lifecycle for us to reuse and recycle.

 This removes the cost of disposing of the packaging, further reducing your original investment in returnable plastic packaging whilst doing so in a sustainable manner.